Overview

 Offline-to-online fine-tuning

-- After offline unsupervised pre-training, we conduct online fine-tuning on various methods using the same off-the-shelf RL algorithm (TD3).
+- After offline unsupervised pre-training, we conduct online fine-tuning of the policies pre-trained by different methods using the same off-the-shelf RL algorithm (TD3).

 - One-step FB continues to provide higher sample efficiency (\(+40\%\) on average) during fine-tuning, as compared with the original FB method.